Cohasset Lawn Installation Services

 Cohasset Conservation Commission Requirements for New Lawn Installation Near Protected Areas

-Lawn installation near wetlands, vernal pools, or other protected resources in Cohasset is regulated by the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn installation near wetlands, vernal pools, streams, or ponds in Cohasset is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI/RDA) are required for work within 25-100 feet buffer zones.
-Seasonal restrictions may apply, especially during wildlife breeding periods (March-August for birds, March-June for vernal pools).
-Soil stabilization is critical, particularly in glacial till areas prone to erosion.
+Permits (NOI/RDA) are required for work within 25-100 feet of protected resources, with seasonal restrictions during wildlife breeding periods.
+Soil stabilization and erosion control are critical, especially on clay/glacial till.
 Protect mature trees and coordinate with the Conservation Commission for properties near sensitive habitats.
-Use temporary erosion controls (silt fence, straw wattles) and follow MassDEP Stormwater Management Standards.
-For permit guidance, contact: Cohasset Conservation Commission
+Immediate stabilization measures, such as silt fences and straw wattles, are necessary for multi-day projects.
+For permit guidance and compliance:

 41 Highland Avenue, Cohasset, MA 02025